 1570 The Alameda, Ste 330, San Jose, CA 95126

-Whether you’re looking to rebuild a new site from scratch or refine an existing one, a website sitemap is a vital tool to ensure your redesigned digital presence will be thoughtfully organized and function at its best.
+Whether you’re looking to rebuild a new website from scratch or refine an existing one, sitemaps are vital tools to help ensure your redesigned digital presence will be thoughtfully organized and function at its best.

 There are multiple kinds of sitemaps referenced in web design, and each one serves a different audience and function.

 Though your social media presence should remain true to your brand identity, the differing expectations and audiences for each platform should be both understood and explored.

 Before a single web page of your site is redesigned, your B2B business should consider how it can best serve your organization’s needs.
 For example, if the focus for your site is lead generation, then its content planning and navigation should be focused on how the site can deliver on that goal.